Mary Pittman, DrPH

 Pittman’s overarching goal is for PHI to become known for leadership in creating healthier communities.
 To this end, PHI continues to work closely with the state on many programs, including the Supplemental Nutrition Assistance Program.
 What’s more, she advocates that all PHI projects take the social determinants of health into account to better address health disparities and inequities.

 Pittman is recognized as an influential voice in health practice and policy.
 Under Pittman’s leadership, PHI has emphasized support for the Affordable Care Act and the Prevention and Public Health Fund, the integration of new technologies and the expansion of global health programming.
 Other top priorities are: increasing advocacy for public policy and health reform, and addressing health workforce shortages and the impacts of climate change on public health.
 Under Pittman, PHI has created Dialogue4Health.com, the online platform for conferencing and social networking, and has been recognized as a preferred place to work.
-She strives for PHI's independent investigators to work together to achieve a synergy in which the sum of their contributions is greater than the whole.
+She strives for PHI’s independent investigators to work together to achieve a synergy in which the sum of their contributions is greater than the whole.

 Pittman has deep, varied and multi-sectoral experience in local public health, research, education and hospitals.
 Before joining PHI, Pittman headed the Health Research and Educational Trust, a Chicago-based affiliate of the American Hospital Association, from 1993 to 2007.
 Previously, she was president and CEO of the California Association of Public Hospitals and a director of the San Francisco Department of Public Health.
 Pittman has authored numerous peer-reviewed articles in scientific journals and two books.
 In July of 2020, her career in public health was featured in Forbes Magazine, where Pittman discusses what it takes to lead through the most complex and confounding public health crises, like the COVID-19 pandemic.
 She has been recognized as one of the most influential Bay Area women leaders by the San Francisco Business Times, and selected by the University of California Berkeley School of Public Health as one of 16 public health women leaders for her work in addressing health inequities.